La Camisa Negra: Chart performance

 In the United States, the song performed quite well for a Spanish language recording reaching number eighty-nine on the Billboard Hot 100.
 It performed much better on the Latin charts, topping the Hot Latin Tracks for eight non-consecutive weeks, topping the Latin Pop Airplay, and reaching number two on the Latin Tropical Airplay.
 Billboard listed the song at number two on the 2005 year-end Hot Latin Songs chart, behind fellow Colombian singer-songwriter Shakira's "La Tortura".
 The song performed well in Europe, topping the charts in Austria, Denmark, France, Germany, Italy, Spain, and Switzerland and reaching the top twenty in Belgium, Finland, Ireland, the Netherlands, and Norway.
 The single was certified gold in Switzerland and it is one of the Top 10 singles in the country's history.
 As of August 2014, it is the 51st best-selling single of the 21st century in France, with 395,000 units sold.

 Music video

 A music video for the song was released in 2005.
 In the video, Juanes arrives in a town, accompanied by two women (played by Colombian actresses Natalia Duran and Norma Nivia) and an older man.
 The man and women exit the car, and the man begins playing a guitar while the two dance.
 Various people are shown in realist street scenes.
 A wave comes out of the guitar, and aside from Juanes, everyone through whom the wave passes is frozen in time, performing the same motion repeatedly in forward and reverse.
 During the last chorus, the wave reverses direction, and the people of the town disappear.
 The waves emitted by the guitar are sucked back in to the guitar.
-It is unexplained the identity of the women and the old man, and their motives, but it is assumed that they are sinister and possibly not even human.
+The identity of the women and the old man, and their motives remain unexplained.

-The song and video appear in the video games Dance Dance Revolution Hottest Party 3 and Dance Dance Revolution X2.